pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative400.md

 ## Introduction

-This is the fourth of several labs that are part of the **Oracle Cloud DevOps: Cloud Native Microservices MySQL Workshop.** This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several microservices.
+This is the fourth of several labs that are part of the **Oracle Cloud DevOps: Cloud Native Microservices Workshop.** This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several microservices.

 In the first lab (100), the Project Manager created a new project in the Developer Cloud Service and also created and assigned tasks to the developers of this application.
 In the second lab (200), the Java developer created a new microservice to retrieve and filter Twitter data.
-In the third lab (300), the full stack developer created a microservice to extract data from the MySQL database.
+In the third lab (300), the full stack developer created a microservice to extract data from the database.
 In this lab (400), you will assume the persona of the UI developer who will create a new generation product catalog UI that consumes REST services.
 This product catalog UI will combine both the Twitter Feed Microservice and the Product Catalog Microservice into a single unified view for the user.

 **To log issues**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.